 name.
 The value is a unique name (which doesn’t change) in the scope of the DDI model.
 The version value could be stored in the attribute “label”12.
 This attribute can be used for any value.
 It is not clear yet if UML tools make use of this information.

 xmi:id.
-The value is an identifier used for identification in a XML/XMI file.
+The value is used for identification in a XML/XMI file.
 The value of this identifier should be a combination of the class name and its version: <name>_<version>

 xmi:uuid12.
 The value is a universally unique identifier.
 It should be a resolvable URI according to OMG rules.
 This attribute can be used for identification beyond a single XML/XMI file.
 I.e., this applies for the model editing system in Drupal.